Sharda Sinha: Career

-Sharda Sinha and Chhath
+Chhath songs

-Sharda Sinha, a folk singer synonymous with Chhath, has come out with two new songs on Chhath after a decade in 2016.
+Sinha is known for her Chhath-related devotional songs.
+She came out with two new songs on Chhath after a decade in 2018.
 Her last album of devotional songs was released in 2006.

-In the songs - with lyrics like Supawo Naa Mile Maai and Pahile Pahil Chhathi Maiya - Sharda is urging people to come to Bihar during Chhath.
+In the songs – with lyrics such as Supawo Naa Mile Maai and Pahile Pahil Chhathi Maiya – Sharda urged people to come to Bihar during Chhath.
 Other Chhath songs played during the festival include Kelwa Ke Paat Par Ugalan Suraj Mal Jhake Jhuke, Hey Chhathi Maiya, Ho Dinanath, Bahangi Lachakat Jaaye, Roje Roje Ugelaa, Suna Chhathi Maai, Jode Jode Supawa and Patna Ke Ghat Par.
 Though old, the songs are relevant and devotees play them every year.

 "High-handedness of music companies and lack of good lyrics had kept me away all this while," Sharda told The Telegraph on 3 November 2016.
 "As these issues got addressed this year, I rendered my voice to the songs."
 It took 20 days to shoot the songs, which were released on Diwali.

 The lyricist for Supawo Naa Mile Maai (5.57 minutes) is Hriday Narayan Jha and for Pahile Pahil Chhathi Maiya (6.57 minutes) both Shanti Jain and Sharda.
-Pahile Pahil... - produced by Neetu Chandra, Nitin Neera Chandra and Anshuman Sinha - has been released under the banners of Swar Sharda (Sharda Sinha Music Foundation), Champaran Talkies and Neo Bihar.
+Pahile Pahil... – produced by Neetu Chandra, Nitin Neera Chandra and Anshuman Sinha – was released under the banners of Swar Sharda (Sharda Sinha Music Foundation), Champaran Talkies and Neo Bihar.
 Supawo Na Mile Maai has been released under the banner of Swar Sharda and produced by Anshuman.

 Sharda's last album on Chhath, Arag, had eight songs.
-In her entire career, she has sung 62 Chhath songs in nine albums released by T-Series, HMV and Tips.
+In her entire career, she has sung 62 Chhath songs in nine albums released by T-Series, His Master's Voice and Tips.

 "Through these songs, I have tried my level best to save our rich culture and tradition," Sharda said.
 "There is a urban contemporary feel so that people can relate to it."

-Sharda has also lent her voice to some Hindi film songs, like Kahe Toh Se Sajna in Maine Pyar Kiya, the movie in which Salman Khan made his debut.
-There are other songs by her in Hum Aapke Hain Kaun, Anurag Kashyap's critically acclaimed Gangs of Wasseypur (part II), Char Footiya Chokre and Nitin Neera Chandra's Deswa.